moshap-firebolt/godocs/docs/product/index.md

 ### <img src="../../assets/images/icon-simplicity.png" alt="Icon for SQL simplicity." width="40"/> SQL simplicity

 Firebolt supports a PostgreSQL-compliant SQL dialect, allowing your teams to leverage Firebolt's capabilities without needing to learn a new query language.
-This simplifies integration with existing workflows that contain tasks including data provisioning, processing, and management.
+This simplifies integration with existing workflows that contain tasks that include data provisioning, processing, and management.
 With support for both structured and [semi-structured data](../Guides/working-with-semi-structured-data/working-with-semi-structured-data.md), Firebolt allows you to analyze diverse datasets within a single platform.

 # Eco-system and integrations

 Firebolt’s platform is optimized for integration within modern data workflows.
 It supports ingesting data efficiently through ELT tools, making it easy to move data from data lakes, relational databases, and other source systems into Firebolt.
-With support for Amazon S3 cloud storage and popular file formats like Avro, Parquet and ORC, Firebolt allows you to centralize and query your data with ultra-fast analytics, seamlessly fitting into your existing data architecture.
+With support for Amazon S3 cloud storage and popular file formats like Avro, Parquet, and ORC, Firebolt allows you to centralize and query your data with ultra-fast analytics, seamlessly fitting into your existing data architecture.

 You can leverage industry-standard tools like Apache Airflow, dbt, and Superset for orchestration and visualization.
 Firebolt’s SDKs offer wide support for language clients like Python, Node.js, Java, and .NET.
 This flexibility empowers your team to build and query data using their preferred environments, ensuring smooth data workflows from ingestion to advanced analytics.